 And that’s exactly what we did.
 We ended up spending his third birthday stomping around Mammoth Caves National Park and camping in the rain.
 It was wonderful and a little miserable, but now it makes for a good laugh and an even better story.

 Don’t get me wrong.
 I still miss watching my kids tear into the perfect gift, and I still miss the look they get on their faces when they realize that we know them well enough to pick out something they didn’t even know they wanted until the second they pulled the wrapping away.
-But the return of investment on an annual Christmas trip or a long weekend at the lake is higher.
+But, for us right now, the return on investment on an annual Christmas trip or a long weekend at the lake is higher.
 If you ask my daughter what gifts she’s received during Christmases past, she won’t be able to tell you, but sometimes when the house is quiet she’ll crawl into bed next to me with a dozen “remember whens” from our family adventures together.

-Since that giftless Christmas my kids have chosen the option of doing something over getting something every time.
+Since that experimental Christmas, i give my kids the option the option of doing something or getting something for their birthdays and holidays, and they choose the former every time.
 Clearly something has shifted for them — as it has for me.